zendesk/react-measure-timing-hooks/README.md

 ### Timing component loading stages

-To configure the testing stages both `finalStages` in the hook generator and `stage` in the component need to be specified.
+To make use of the measurement stages, both `finalStages` in the hook generator and `stage` in the component need to be specified.

 ```tsx
 import {